MCA-711-1813-ASHISH-KUMAR-GUPTA/CRICKET_TICKET_BOOKING_SYSTEM/README.md

 ---

-This project has been developed solely for academic and educational purposes as part of the MCA End Semester Project submission under AKU.
+This project has been developed solely for academic and educational purposes as part of the MCA 4TH Semester FINAL Project submission under AKU.